nmehta001/notes/money/mse-academy/3_borrowing_money.md

 For anyone who is borrowing, the reverse applies — positive real interest rates are bad news, but negative real interest rates are good news.

-# 7. Low cost and high-cost borrowing
+# 7. Low Cost and High-Cost Borrowing

 To emphasize the previous sections, some statements generally match the methods of borrowing (These are relative to the average cost of the six ways of borrowing):